TL;DR

 3. Help set context for actions and concepts.

-4. Meet people where they are.
+4. Meet people where they are in thier understanding.

-1. We simplified the architecture of the pages to address what we called “concerns”.
 “Concerns” are problems or challenges research has found are shared across platform by people.
 When people have a privacy “concern”, people need to be able to locate the solution as quickly as possible.

 In the new designs, we structured the page with 3 key points: